Uncovering Bias in Personal Informatics: Fairness Taxonomy in Machine Learning

-The WAE viewpoint supports that the data, e.g., measured physical activity, may contain biases -this holds true for physical activity, as we will discuss in a later section-, so their distribution being different across groups should not be mistaken for a difference in ability.
-The two most commonly used WAE metrics are the \textit{Disparate Impact Ratio (DIR)} and the \textit{Statistical Parity Difference (SPD)} (See Table~\ref{tab:WAEMetrics}).
+\textbf{WAE Metrics.} The WAE viewpoint supports that data, e.g., step counts, may contain biases, so the distribution differences across groups should not be mistaken for a difference in ability.
+The two most commonly used WAE metrics are the \textit{Disparate Impact Ratio (DIR)} and the \textit{Statistical Parity Difference (SPD)} (Table~\ref{tab:WAEMetrics}).